defano/wyldcard/README.md

 `repeat forever`

 Executes the enclosed statement-list forever.
 Sort of.
 Type `cmd-.` or `ctrl-.` at anytime to break execution of the loop.
-Note that HyperTalk Java intelligently manages thread priority within an infinite loop; creating an infinite loop does not "lock up" the application.
+Note that WyldCard intelligently manages thread priority within an infinite loop; creating an infinite loop does not "lock up" the application.

 ```
 -- Count to infinity (and beyond!)